roblav96/ios-runtime-docs/native-libs/CocoaPods.md

 pod 'AFNetworking'
 ```

-Once you install the pods with the `use_frameworks!` enabled the pods will be packed in dynamic frameworks.
-The good part is that each pod will have its `module.modulemap` declared so you would be good to go with no extra manual setup.
-The down-side is these dynamic frameworks are supported in iOS 8+.
-While the static version, with manual module maps, can be used in iOS 7.
+After you install the pods with the `use_frameworks!` enabled, the pods will be packed in dynamic frameworks.
+The upside is that each pod will have its `module.modulemap` declared so you would be good to go with no extra manual setup.
+The downside is these dynamic frameworks are supported in iOS 8+.

-##### Module Maps
+#### Module Maps
-The GoogleMaps SDK had nicely done module map placed in `Pods/GoogleMaps/Frameworks/GoogleMaps.framework/Modules/module.modulemap`.
-It is there even if you do not `use_frameworks!`.
-For some CocoaPods however, you will have to provide module maps by hand.
+The Google Maps SDK had a nicely done module map placed in `Pods/GoogleMaps/Frameworks/GoogleMaps.framework/Modules/module.modulemap`.
+The module map is available in this location even if you have not set `use_frameworks!` in the Podfile.
+However, for some CocoaPods, you need to provide module maps by hand.

-Let's consider the following CocoaPod Podfile:
+The following CocoaPods [Podfile](https://guides.cocoapods.org/syntax/podfile.html) does not set `use_frameworks!`:
 ```
 platform :ios, '8.0'